Proposed

 Documentary Screening: From Pain to Purpose

-LGBTQ+ and Friends and SLA Video Productions, in cooperation with Chautauqua Cinema, are pleased to present a screening of "From Pain to Purpose: An Original Doc. about a Trans Woman's Journey of Faith & Acceptance", affectionately known as “Mary’s Story”.
+In 2025, LGBTQ+ and Friends and SLA Video Productions, in cooperation with Chautauqua Cinema, presented a screening of "From Pain to Purpose: An Original Doc. about a Trans Woman's Journey of Faith & Acceptance", affectionately known as “Mary’s Story”.

 Post-Theater Gathering